kareniel/jonathandupre.com/content/blog/how-to-get-to-soc-2-faster.md

 description: You can reduce the scope of the audit by reducing the amount of sensitive information you process.
 ---

-Sometimes to sign big clients you will need to get SOC 2 certified.
+Sometimes to sign big clients you need to get SOC 2 certified.

 You will be storing their data in the cloud, so they want to know that your security practices meet a recognized standard.